isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/decluttering/decluttering.md

 order:
     data-viz: 2
     data-viz-declutter: 1
-    data-viz-home: 1
+    data-viz-home: 7
 ---
 ## Importance of decluttering

 To ensure users can quickly make effective and informed decisions, it is important to give the user all information necessary, without providing too much to distract the user.

 The purpose of decluttering is to:
-- Save the user time
+- save the user time
-- Provide more time to make meaningful decisions
+- provide more time to make meaningful decisions
-- Provide less barriers to using a visualisation
+- provide less barriers to using a visualisation
-- Create less confusion
+- create less confusion
-- Create more purposeful chart/focus attention
+- create more purposeful chart/focus attention
-- To help those with sight difficulties
+- to help those with sight difficulties

 When a user first sees a chart, their focus will be drawn to particular elements.
 As developers, we need to ensure that the users eyes are drawn to the most important elements.

 ## How to declutter

-Some steps that you can take to declutter a chart:
+Some steps that you can take to declutter a chart are:
-- Remove heavy borders and gridlines.
+- removing heavy borders and gridlines.
 Any unnecessary ink on the page should be removed
-- Data markers, without a purpose, such as dots on a line chart should be removed
+- removing data markers without a purpose, such as dots on a line chart
-- Any redundant data can be removed.
+- removing any redundant data.
 This includes improving the x and y axis labels to be more concise
-- The legend should be placed as close to a line chart as possible
+- placing the legend as close to a line chart as possible
-- Consider the accuracy needed.
+- considering the accuracy needed.
 For example, would the user need to see each decimal place of a figure, or would rounding a value be more effective
-- You can also pull focus onto certain lines/bars by highlighting the most important element.
+- pulling focus onto certain lines/bars by highlighting the most important element.
 For example, by using NHS Blue (#005EB8) against a light grey NHS Grey 3 (#AEB7BD).
-Please refer to the Pulling Focus guidance below for more details.

 ::: details Source